ray-project/ray/doc/source/serve/architecture.md

 ## Lifetime of a Request

-When an HTTP request is sent to the HTTP proxy, the following things happen:
+When an HTTP request is sent to the HTTP proxy, the following happens:

 1. The HTTP request is received and parsed.
 2. The correct deployment associated with the HTTP URL path is looked up.
 The